 Whether you are cracking ice puddles in St. Louis or celebrating the arrival of migrating birds and miracle berries in Miami, your winter is full of amazing sights, smells and sensations that are not to be missed.

-Need recommendations for which winter gear will help your family love winter play outside?
-Check out our Winter Gear Guide.
-Or, join & ask in our #OutdoorsAll4 Facebook Group — a perfect place to connect with thousands of caregivers, educators, and Tinkergarten Leaders all working to build purposeful outdoor play into their routine!
+For more winter wellness ideas, join and ask in our #OutdoorsAll4 Facebook Group—a perfect place to connect with thousands of caregivers, educators, and Tinkergarten Leaders all working to build purposeful outdoor play into their routine!

 Once you're geared up, we wish you the best of adventures outdoors this winter.
 And, we’ve got all of the play ideas you need to keep kids active, joyful and learning outside.
 Check out our free DIY Activities for at-home ideas, sign up for our free monthly play calendars or learn more about Tinkergarten classes with a curriculum that’s designed to fill your weeks with outdoor play.